An in-depth report on the causes, diagnosis, treatment, and prevention of prostate cancer.

 Seed Migration.In some cases the seeds can move (migrate).
 If seeds migrate, they often end up in the urethra or bladder and are passed out of the body through urination or ejaculation.
 (Condoms should be worn for first times of intercourse following seed implantation.)
 Seeds may potentially migrate through the bloodstream to other parts of the body such as the lungs but this happens very rarely and does not appear to cause any long-term problems.

-Radiation Exposure.With permanent brachytherapy, the patient can emit small, low-dose amounts of radiation for several weeks.
-During this time, the patient needs to minimize contact with pregnant women or small children, and he will need to wear a condom during sex.
+Radiation Exposure.With permanent brachytherapy, the person can emit small, low-dose amounts of radiation for several weeks.
+During this time, the person needs to minimize contact with pregnant women or small children, and he will need to wear a condom during sex.

 PSA Bounce.It is common for PSA levels to temporarily rise, or "bounce," following seed implantation but this is not a sign of cancer recurrence or cause for concern.